Feyerabend/vm/jvm1/README.md

 }
 ```

-Especially the last part is instructive:
+Especially the last part is instructive.
+If we combine descriptions of
+the instructions[^înstrwiki], with the above we get a familiar picture:

 ```text
        0: iload_0        // load an int value from local variable 0